Skip to Content

 Siegfried & Roy's Secret Garden

 At the heart of the Mirage, which, by its name, should already prepare you for some delightful illusions, lies a sanctuary that flips (pun intended) your Vegas expectations.
 Siegfried & Roy’s Secret Garden isn’t just another splash in the ocean but a genuinely fin-tastic experience.
+Here, you can relax while seeing the charismatic dolphins that might just be better dancers than some folks you saw at the club last night.

 Explore The Flamingo Wildlife Habitat